MichaelC001/life-management-workflow-in-terminal/README.md

 # life management workflow in terminal
 ### 1. Principle and feature
 **Philosophy** <br />
-This workflow is just a methodology and philosophy, you can develop your own workflow based on it, you don't necessarily have to use the same software or tools as me.<br />
+This workflow is just a methodology and philosophy, you can develop your own workflow based on it, you don't necessarily have to use the same software or tools as me.
+My workflow just requires only two system build-in function (hard links, soft links) and a file manager, so that I could paly the same workflow in any device.<br />

 **Purpose** <br />
 The purpose of this workflow is to **solve problems** in my life and **develop my passions** through **lifelong learning**.<br />

 **Feature**<br />
 1. note tags
 2. search and edit